POPI Privacy Training for Employees

 What You Need To Know To Keep Safe and Compliant

-After June 30, 2021, your job changes.
-Each person in SA working with the personal information of others faces new rules.
+After June 30, 2021, your job changed.
+Each person in SA working with the personal information of others faced new rules.

 You must follow the edicts of the Protection of Personal Information Act.
 You will discover more than you thought possible after each step in this course.
 You will learn how to protect yourself, your firm, (and your job).